 Techniques

 Practice makes perfect.
 It’s not just an adage; it’s true.
 The more you color, the better you will be at coloring.
-Keep in mind; you’re doing this because it’s fun and you enjoy it!
+Keep in mind; that you’re doing this because it’s fun and you enjoy it!
 Don’t get so focused on perfection and techniques that you begin to add stress to your experience.
 Have fun!
 Experiment!
 It’s art.
 In art, there are no mistakes.

 Color in the more prominent areas on your page first.
 Move from biggest to smallest, developing your palette as you go.
 The most intricate work should be done last.
 This allows you to choose colors that complement each other – with accents being the last addition to the piece.
 For example, if you’re working on a landscape, color in the sky, or shoreline first.
 With lots of layered colors, those more significant pieces will help unify the piece and determine your accent color choices.